alunazzi/roll-the-dice/README.md

 **FUNCTIONALITIES:**
-    - 99 maximum number of players;
+    - 99 maximum number of dice;
-    - Updating the number of players resets the dice;
+    - Updating the number of dice resets the dice;
     - Rolling the dice temporarily disables the buttons.